Pec Stretch

 NOTE: While these stretches can help lengthen your pectoral muscles, it is important to get any chest/shoulder pain assessed by a practitioner.

-For more information on stretches and exercises for your posture, book a consultation with one of our experienced Osteopaths or Myotherapist today online.
+For more information on stretches and exercises for your posture, book a consultation with one of our experienced Osteopaths today.

 Call (03) 9570 3388